 This colour/size is temporarily out of stock.
 For orders placed today we'll get one to you in about a week... or consider another colour if you can't wait.

 Scare your friends during Halloween or sneak in as an extra on a Vincent Ward movie.
-Made from 4-way stretch Hot Shot™ Merino, the Baked Beanie occupies minimal room under your helmet while its WindFoil™ band saves your ears from biting winds.
+Made from 4-way stretch Hot Shot™ Merino, the Baked Beanie occupies minimal room under your helmet while its WindFoil™ band with merino lining saves your ears from biting winds.

 WindFoil™ combines the insulative benefits of a polyester micro-fleece liner with a smooth, water resistant, softshell exterior.
 A totally windproof, yet highly breathable membrane is sandwiched between the inner and outer fabrics providing effective protection in cold, dry conditions.

 All Ground Effect clothing enjoys a warm 40ºC machine wash.
 Try to avoid cold-water detergents and those with bleach, 'oxygen whitener' or fabric softener.